dsolesvik/library/docs/foundations/radiotelephony/specific.md

     **Pilot**: “ROGER, A6-CYI."

 ### 3.3.15 Go around
-If the runway is not available for landing, or to ensure ATC separation, or to avert an unsafe situation, this instruction will be given.
-Any transmissions to aircraft should be brief and kept to a minimum.
+If the runway is not available for landing, to ensure **ATC separation**, or to avert an unsafe situation, the appropriate instruction will be given.
+Any transmissions to aircraft should be **brief** and kept to a minimum.

 !!! example
     **Controller**: "EMIRATES 642, GO AROUND I SAY AGAIN GO AROUND ACKNOWLEDGE."

     **Pilot**: “GOING AROUND, EMIRATES 642."

-Only if time permits a reason for the go around instruction should be included.
+Only if time permits, a **reason** for the **go around** instruction should be included.

-In the event that this procedure is initiated by the pilot, the phrase “GOING AROUND” will be used.
-Unless instructed otherwise, an IFR aircraft will carry out the missed approach procedure and a VFR aircraft will continue in the normal traffic circuit.
+In the event that this procedure is initiated by the pilot, the phrase **“GOING AROUND”** will be used.
+Unless instructed otherwise, an **IFR aircraft** will carry out the **missed approach procedure**, and a **VFR aircraft** will continue in the normal traffic circuit.

 ### 3.3.16 After landing
-Pilot of an aircraft should remain on the tower frequency until clear of the runway-in-use, then, the tower controller should instruct that aircraft to contact ground movement control on the appropriate frequency for taxi instructions.
+The **pilot** of an aircraft should remain on the **tower frequency** until clear of the runway-in-use.
+Afterward, the **tower controller** should instruct the aircraft to contact **ground movement control** on the appropriate frequency for taxi instructions.

-The tower controller should ensure the arriving aircraft is clear of the rapid exit taxiway before handing the aircraft over to ground movement control.
-In this situation the tower controller can give an initial taxi instruction to ensure an expeditious flow of traffic and to keep the rapid exit taxiway clear for the next arriving aircraft.
+The **tower controller** should ensure the arriving aircraft is clear of the **rapid exit taxiway** before handing the aircraft over to **ground movement control**.
+In this situation, the tower controller may provide an initial taxi instruction to ensure an expeditious flow of traffic and to keep the rapid exit taxiway clear for the next arriving aircraft.

 !!! example
     **Controller**: "EMIRATES 642, TAXI RIGHT ON K, HOLD KM."